CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 The monitors used to present the stimuli to the robot and the subject (at Bielefeld University) was a 24-inch Dell U2412M with an 16:10 IPS panel and a resolution of 1920:1200 @ 60 Hz.
 The refresh rate of this type is 8ms (gray to gray).
 The brightness was set to 100% (for this display type: 300 cd/m²).
+For this study, it is important to have the same resolution, i.e. 1920:1200 at a display size of 24 inches.

 The exact physical setup will be described later.
-These are just the requirements.
+These are just the prerequisites you need to check.

 ## Software Requirements and Prerequisites